ibm-om/apigateway-experimental/TLS_profile/readme.md

 ## Adding a TLS profile to use with the Invoke policy:

 ### Introduction
 The TLS profile can be added to your project as a file in YAML format.
-You can refer to the defined TLS Profile in an invoke action to enable server verification, and optionally, client verification.
+You can refer to the defined TLS Profile from an invoke action to enable server verification, and optionally, client verification.

 ### The YAML file
 The YAML file defining a TLS profile should have the following keys: